| Q

 am currently redoing my kitchen.
 I want to use either marble or limestone

 for my counters.
-After reviewing your site I have pretty much given up using
+After reviewing your site I have pretty much given

-countertops (color, honed or polished)?
-My favorite is Carrara.
-Second favorite
+than others for countertops (color, honed or polished)?
+My favorite

-is Sahara Gold.
+is Carrara.
+Second favorite is Sahara Gold.
 Shelbey, Dec

 16, Reply